mclaughlinryan/Data-Clustering-Visualizer/README.md

 - BIRCH
 - OPTICS

-The data clustering is done on numeric values for features so if the data contains non-numeric values there are a few options for how they are handled:
+The data clustering is done on numeric values so if features contain non-numeric values there are a few options for how they are handled:
 - Assigning all non-numeric values to 0
 - Assigning a number to each different non-numeric value
 - Excluding data points with non-numeric values